Regina Brandow, Esq.

 Wendy brings more than 25 years of experience as an advocate for special needs children and adults.
 She is retired from state service as an Associate Attorney with Mental Hygiene Legal Service (MHLS), where she worked in four field offices throughout Suffolk County.

 She has also volunteered her time with various organizations serving veterans.
 She has been a member of Pachamama Alliance since 2004 -- an organization founded to protect the Amazon rainforests.
 Additionally, she collects clothing donations for the homeless and less fortunate.

 Wendy earned B.S. degrees in both Sociology and German at Stony Brook University, and she earned her J.D. from New York Law School.
 She enjoys training and riding her mammoth jack donkey, as well as training and showing her dogs in obedience competitions.

 Wendy is actively involved in rescuing homeless dogs and placing them in loving homes.

 As Brandow Law's paralegal, Amanda Troy is a vital member of our client service team.
 Her efforts help ensure that all clients are completely satisfied and able to stay abreast of the large volumes of paperwork associated with special needs law.
-She is currently attending SCCC for further paralegal credentials.
+Amanda earned her Paralegal certificate from Hofstra University.